About

 Brett Barros, HyperStudio Alum

-Brett Barros designs and develops the front-end of HyperStudio applications, examining use-case scenarios and applying carefully selected design patterns.
+Brett Barros designed and developed the front-end of HyperStudio applications, examining use-case scenarios and applying carefully selected design patterns.
 He is also a web stats analyst, perhaps best known for his SEM News site which aggregates web marketing news.
 Brett graduated Magna Cum Laude from Boston University’s Advertising program and accordingly applies a customer-driven focus to all of his work.

 Madeleine Elish, HyperStudio Alum